THE GOOD SAMARITAN

 by Luanne diBernardo

-Even from here where I watch, the man reads large and lumpy, his skull swelled from hair misshapen by careless growth, easier to see once his car has paused for whatever he wants from the neighborhood girl, a sincerity to her movements that touches me, the hunched-over man now smiling.
-It’s difficult to tell who is asking the questions and who is answering anymore, though clearly the girl and the man in the car are people not yet familiar with the other, evident by how she moves nearer, then stops, moves nearer, then stops, when just in time, he says what he says and she reaches the wide metal stretch of door, it’s old chrome handle dangled by a jimmy of twisted wire.
-With one hand slung over his steering wheel, the bulky man’s heft leans across the seat to the passenger door, his free hand releasing the latch of the busted handle, a movement perfected.
-The wide steel door gapes open.
-His body scootches back behind the wheel, and without so much as a glance in her direction, he waits.
+Even from here where I watch, the man reads large and lumpy, his large skull misshapen by the swell of his hair, easier to see once his car has paused for whatever he wants of the neighborhood girl, a sincerity to her movements that touches me, the hunched-over man now smiling.
+It’s difficult to tell who is asking and who is answering anymore, though clearly the girl and the man are people not yet familiar with the other, evident by how she moves nearer, then stops, moves nearer, then stops, when just in time, he says what he says and she reaches the wide metal stretch of door, it’s old chrome handle dangled by a jimmy of twisted wire.
+With one hand slung over his steering wheel, the bulky man’s heft leans further across the seat, his free hand releasing the latch of the busted handle, a movement perfected.
+The dull length of door gapes open.
+His body scootches back behind the wheel.
+Without so much as a glance in her direction, he waits.

-Her feet start to move towards the opened door, but her body stalls, only seconds long and barely noticed, it quakes up my lawn and through my kitchen window, up my spine and through my scalp.
-I’ll do it the moment I get to work, check the computers to learn where he came from, learn what business he’d have with a girl from our town, hoping I’m making something from nothing, the heavy car door as high as her shoulders, once seated.
-In a movement that should have been two, his fleshy hand reaches over the girl and wrangles the gizmo that locks her safely inside.
+Her feet flinch towards the opened door, but her body lags; only seconds long and barely noticed, it quakes up my lawn, through my kitchen window, up my spine and across my scalp.
+I’ll do it the moment I get to work, check the computers to learn where his plate was registered, his name, what business he’d have with a girl from our town, certain I was making something from nothing, the heavy car door as high as her shoulders, once seated.
+In a movement that should have been two, his fleshy hand reached over the girl and wrangled the gizmo that locked her safely inside.

 The car jerks forward.
 My hands feel clammy despite the fact they are still immersed in dishwater.
-A queasiness crawls into my throat while I fight the urge to run from my house, to stop whatever it is that’s happening, a thing so deliberate and yet I can find no words as I imagine myself explaining what I’d seen to the officers who’d arrive to take my statement, or to the girl’s parents, or even to the man when I’d scream for him to stop, except that only I’d seen him pumping the brakes of his own registered car, and only I’d seen the girl enter freely, a whole lot of trouble because I happened to be at my kitchen window where I’d seen her a thousand times before, where, if I minded my own business, this all would have happened anyway, proof in how the mammoth car devours the street without my having watched, its immense rusted body too long for the three-point turn that smears black rubber against the curb.
+Queasiness crawls from my gut while I fight the urge to run from my house, to stop whatever it is that’s happening, a thing so deliberate and yet I can find no words as I imagine myself explaining what I’d seen to the officers who’d arrive to take my statement, or to the girl’s parents, or even to the man when I’d scream for him to stop, except that only I’d seen him pumping the brakes of his own registered car, and only I’d seen the girl enter freely, a whole lot of trouble because I happened to be at my kitchen window where I’d seen her a thousand times before, where, if I minded my own business, this all would have happened anyway, proof in how the mammoth car devours the street, its immense rusted body too long for the three-point turn that rubs streaks of black rubber against the curb.
 A battered rim escapes and wobbles, the story of a runaway pancake, I think without smiling.

-I crane my head forward, turn it sharply against my kitchen window in order to sight the round, red taillights, no longer the pumping brake lights.
-Cindered smoke chokes from an oily tail pipe and stains the air between where she had been and where she was heading, the girl glancing back as if she’d left something behind her.
+I crane my head forward, then sharply against my kitchen window in order to sight the round, red taillights.
+Cindered smoke chokes from an oily tail pipe and stains the air between where the girl had been and where she was heading, her face turned back as if she’d left something behind her.

 ReplyDelete